DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Cloud-based

 Here, a new application link must be created.
-The target link type should be set to direct application link. https://deon.de should be specified as the application URL.
+The targetlink type should be set to direct application link . https://deon.de should be specified as the application URL .

-Finally, the Consumer Key must be specified as OauthKey (note: case-sensitive!), the Consumer Name must be set to DEON, and the Public Key must match the encrypted string listed below.
-This value can be simply copied and pasted.
+Finally, the Consumer Key as OauthKey must be specified (Note: case sensitivity matters!), the Consumer Name must be set to DEON set and the Public Key must match the encrypted string listed below.
+This value can simply be copied and pasted.

 MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDwbjsh4GEf9NGWSwxvVWodfkCnG5DFhbqvf3+HOrzpEXDCvZBcS58lRz8h7Lb376QXxUoJfogLD//LGooUM02DLOIHbrZcMGWhG34+cbP7UNHppY1/m4AcRfTkXyyFzOBuWfbHYSIYeiE/qYIplWhib8By8rxlUVm9NMjhPp0mrQIDAQAB